the curious history of the y2k cyberbabes

 One cyber icon that boasted actually having her own personality and the ability to grow a pimple and have boyfriend troubles was T-Babe, a teenage computerized popstar created by husband and wife duo Tessa and Sascha Hartmann of Glasgow Records.
 With Sascha’s background in both music and clinical neuropsychology, they were able to construct a distinct personality that included deliberate faults designed to made her appear unique.
 Before having ever released her first single, T-Babe had already been featured in Vogue and was offered a contract with Louis Vuitton.

 When asked about the influence of her generation’s successes on the current Instagram generation, Tessa agreed that “they are doing what we were 20 years ago, except the technology is leaps and bounds ahead now”.

 “People are always on the lookout for exciting and interesting concepts that entertain them, it’s about being ahead of the game,” she continues.
 “We know it’s not real and we can’t compete with cyber personalities so it’s less harmful than the eternal pursuit of perfection by real people.”

 Though the Y2K avatars had a great initial impact, they soon faded away.
 Collins confirms that the personalities of the new avatars are much more intricate than anything attempted in the Y2K era, “involving multiple characters, real-life settings and environments, social movements, political positions, etc”.

 In an age where we’re all striving for a perfect Instagram feed, it’s no wonder CGI girls have returned as a performance of identity.
-With our inability to compete with computerised perfection, it’s unlikely that CGI influencers will ever destroy the need for real human talent, no matter how advanced they become.
+With our inability to compete with computerized perfection, it’s unlikely that CGI influencers will ever destroy the need for real human talent, no matter how advanced they become.
 Until then we’ll be keeping a tab open on their popularity.